SSWConsulting/SSW.Rules.Content/rules/practice-makes-perfect/rule.md

 Tip: PowerPoint’s "Rehearse with Coach" will give you immediate feedback when practising.
 :::

-3. Do a visual audit – play the recording, this time looking at the video only (turn down the volume to zero, so that you can’t hear the audio).
+3. Do a visual audit – play the recording, this time looking at the video only (turn down the volume to zero, so that you can’t hear the audio)
    - How is your body language?
    - Moving your hands less/more? (more hand movement means more distraction) Eye contact?
    - Posture?
    - Are you smiling or do you look stunned?

 4. Use a transcript generator and get your speech printed on paper.
-(Include all the words).
+(Include all the words)
-   - Cut off the unwanted words that do not add meaning.
+   - Cut off the unwanted words that do not add meaning
-   - Identify how many times you use "umms" , "you know", and repetitive words that we all have a habit of using.
+   - Identify how many times you use "umms" , "you know", and repetitive words that we all have a habit of using

 ::: info
 Tip: PowerPoint’s "Rehearse with Coach" will track these types of unwanted words.
 :::

-5. Practise to reduce the repetitions and non-value adding words.
+5. Practise to reduce the repetitions and non-value adding words

 ### PowerPoint's "Rehearse with Coach"